Larry Agran: Municipal diplomacy

 In 1983, then-Mayor Agran established the Local Elected Officials of America (LEO-USA) project, which founded what became a network of over 250 U.S. local officials advocating for municipal priorities that had an international scope, including the end of the arms race, reduction in U.S. defense spending, and the prioritizing of increased federal spending in economically disadvantaged American cities.
 Meanwhile, in 1982, the non-profit Center for Innovative Diplomacy (CID) was established in San Francisco by Michael Shuman to advocate for citizen diplomacy and local government action to end the nuclear arms race.
 The organizations prioritized support for the 1981 Nuclear Weapons Freeze Campaign.
 Eventually, the organizations aimed at broader diplomatic issues, including sanctuary cities and sister cities in Central America.
 In the last decade of the Cold War, the networks grew to over 6,000 local officials and activists.
 CID and LEO-USA merged, under the CID name, and its headquarters moved to Irvine.
 The merger was followed by the foundation of the Bulletin of Municipal Foreign Policy, a journal that focused on the "municipal foreign policy movement."
 In 2019, Agran worked with University of California, Irvine doctoral student Ben Leffel to chronicle the role Irvine had to play in establishing CID/LEO-USA its municipal foreign policy network, using original issues of the Bulletin, with articles largely written by the Center's expansive network.

 In 1989, Agran implemented the first city-level CFC ban in the country (see below) and is credited with starting "the world’s largest international environmental city government network, ICLEI – Local Governments for Sustainability (formerly, International Council for Local Environmental Initiatives)."
 In September 2020, Larry Agran was recognized by ICLEI as playing a crucial role in founding the international organization that now includes over 1,750 cities, towns, and counties in 84 countries:

 A digital archive was created at the University of California, Irvine of CID's work, as well as the founding of ICLEI.

 Human rights ordinance

-As Mayor in 1988, Larry Agran led Irvine's City Council to establish the first human rights ordinance of its kind in Orange County, prohibiting discrimination on basis of "race, color, religion, national origin, sex, age, marital status, physical handicap," as well as sexual orientation.
+As Mayor in 1988, Larry Agran led the Irvine City Council to establish the first human rights ordinance of its kind in Orange County, prohibiting discrimination on basis of "race, color, religion, national origin, sex, age, marital status, physical handicap," as well as sexual orientation.
 The city ordinance was patterned on state and federal law, but went further to protect against discrimination based on sexual orientation.
 The Irvine City Council voted 4-0 to pass the ordinance.

 In 1989, a ballot measure (Measure N), led by Christina Shea and her husband, struck "sexual orientation" as a protected class from the human rights ordinance.
 In June 2020, the initiative was repealed by a unanimous vote of the Irvine City Council.